jcornelius/jasperdowntown/index.md

 Since 1996, our partners have built numerous businesses generating over $100,000,000 of revenue and creating hundreds of jobs.
 We have acquired, renovated, and rehabilitated commercial properties since 2008.

-We currently own and operate <a href="https://www.firstmountaintasting.com">First Mountain Tasting Room</a>, and that's just the beginning.
+We currently own and operate <a href="https://www.firstmountaintasting.com">First Mountain Tasting Room</a>, and it's just the beginning.
 We have purchased several properties on Main Street, most recently the building at 35 N Main St, and we plan to make more significant investments in Downtown Jasper over the next 36 months.

 ## You’re here because we want your opinion.

-What does Jasper needs most?
-Let us know what you think of the ideas below, or email us and add your own.
+**What does Jasper need most?** Let us know what you think of the ideas below, or email us and add your own.

 - Coworking / Business Center / Shipping
 - Yoga / Pure Barre / Dance